The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Departure train station: All trains from Cologne to Amsterdam depart from Cologne Hbf.
 This large station is within walking distance of Cologne's historic attractions.
 It is also linked to the city and its suburbs by S-Bahn trains and local buses.
 Among the facilities at Cologne Hbf are car parking, a taxi rank, left luggage storage, WiFi, shops and food outlets.

 Arrival train station: All services to Amsterdam from Cologne arrive at the large and busy Amsterdam Centraal Station.
 This is right in the city centre and within easy walking distance of cultural and historic attractions.
 Its local transport network includes water and local buses, trams, trains and taxis.
 Station facilities include car and bicycle parking, WiFi, left luggage storage, shops and food outlets.

-International entry status: Entry is fully open for citizens and permanent residents of Germany
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany

 What are the entry requirements?